April is National Poetry Month, so this one is for all ye poets out there, and all ye who read poetry.

 He couldn’t buy that new red Ferrari, so off he went on a journey, to hell and back so to speak.
-And right by his side is another fellow I like a lot, Jeff Chaucer.
+And right by his side is another fellow I like a lot, Geoff Chaucer.
+Geoff is English for Jeff.
 His journey begins in April and “When in April the sweet showers fall….”
-Elmore Leonard says don’t begin with the weather but it seems to work well for old Jeff.
-Of course, next door is the Poet Supreme, the House of the Bard.
+Elmore Leonard says don’t begin with the weather but it seems to work well for old Geoff.
+Course, next door is the Poet Supreme, the House of the Bard.
 I’m talking Shakespeare here folks, and my version is the big fat volume of The Norton Shakespeare.
 A lot of Shakespeare in a lot of book.
 Not sure about what to say on Elmore’s advice about the weather cause here’s another writer starting off with the weather:

 “Now is the winter of our discontent

 Made glorious summer by this son of York….”